flaudisio/docker-images/README.md

 $ IMAGE=ansible ./build.py
 ```

-The first command will build **all** images defined in `images/*/buildspec.yml`.
+The first command will build **all** images and tags defined in `images/*/buildspec.yml`.

-The second one will build all the images defined in `images/ansible/buildspec.yml`.
+The second one will build all images and tags defined in `images/ansible/buildspec.yml`.

 See the [`build.py` source](build.py) for other options.